BrightspaceUILabs/navigation/README.md

 </d2l-navigation-immersive>
 ```

+Optionally:

-Optionally, the max-width can be configured to match the max-width used by the LE by setting `widthType` to `normal`.
+- The max-width can be configured to match the max-width used by the LE by setting `widthType` to `normal`
+- Overflow can be enabled to facilitate components like dropdowns by including the `allow-overflow` boolean attribute

 ## Secondary Components